 Methodology

 AlphaFold-Multimer (AF-M) uses the same deep learning principles as AlphaFold to predict the structure of protein complexes.
 We installed the Colabfold version of AF-M locally and rented cloud-based GPUs to predict all binary protein-protein interactions (PPIs) among the core genome maintenance machinery.
-Each protein pair was folded in 3 out of the five independently-trained AF-M models with templates enabled.
-This pipeline generated an “all by all” matrix of potential PPIs.
+Each protein pair was folded in 3 out of the five uniquely-trained AF-M models with templates enabled.
+This pipeline generated an "all-by-all" matrix of potential PPIs.
 To save computing time, AF-M structures were not relaxed.
-Protein pairs that caused AF-M to exceed our available GPU capacity (longer than ~4000 residues total) were not folded (white squares in matrix).
+Protein pairs that caused AF-M to exceed our available GPU capacity (longer than ~3600 residues total) were not folded (white squares in matrix).

-To help assess whether an interaction is likely to be true, we provide standard AF-M confidence metrics (PAE, pLDDT, pDOCKQ), as well as another metric, the average number of AF-M models that agree on a prediction ("avg model #").
+To help assess whether an interaction is likely to be true, we trained a classifier called SPOC (see next section).
+In addition, we provide standard AF-M confidence metrics (PAE, pLDDT, pDOCKQ), as well as another metric, the average number of AF-M models that agree on a prediction ("avg_models").

 We are not uploading datasets that were not generated in-house, but we welcome suggestions for new proteins to fold.